ethanny2/threejs-es6-webpack-barebones-boilerplate/README.md

 :speech_balloon:

 - [Polyfill](https://developer.mozilla.org/en-US/docs/Glossary/Polyfill): Piece of code (js file in the context of the web) used to provide modern functionality to older browsers that don't natively support it.
-- [Javascript bundlers](https://medium.com/@gimenete/how-javascript-bundlers-work-1fc0d0caf2da): Tools that gather your javascript files and dependencies into (usually) one js file.
+- [JavaScript bundlers](https://medium.com/@gimenete/how-javascript-bundlers-work-1fc0d0caf2da): Tools that gather your javascript files and dependencies into (usually) one js file.
 - [webpack](https://webpack.js.org/):  A static module bundler for modern JavaScript applications.
 When webpack processes your application, it internally builds a dependency graph which maps every module your project needs and generates one or more bundles.
 - [Transpilation](https://scotch.io/tutorials/javascript-transpilers-what-they-are-why-we-need-them): Type of compiler that takes source code written in a specific programming language and produces the equivalent source code in the same or a different programming language.
 - [Tree shaking](https://developer.mozilla.org/en-US/docs/Glossary/Tree_shaking): Is a term (in the context of JavaScript) used to describe the removal of dead/unused code.
 Bundlers such as webpack and Rollup automatically remove dead code when bundling multiple JavaScript files.
 - [gLTF](https://wiki.fileformat.com/3d/gltf/): A one-size fits all file format that stores 3D model information in a JSON format.
 This results in a reduction of the size of the 3D asset and the time needed to unpack those assets.
 (Format optimized for web)
 - [glb](https://wiki.fileformat.com/3d/glb/): A binary file format representation of 3D models saved in the GL Transmission Format (glTF).
 This binary format stores all of the .gLTF's assets (JSON, .bin, textures) in the binary blob.
 - [Draco compression](https://google.github.io/draco/): An open source library for compression and decompressing 3D assets.
-- [Threejs](https://github.com/mrdoob/three.js/): A 3D javascript library that abstracts obtuse webGL concepts into streamlined code base.
+- [Threejs](https://github.com/mrdoob/three.js/): A 3D JavaScript library that abstracts obtuse webGL concepts into streamlined code base.
 - [WebGL](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API): A JavaScript API for rendering high-performance interactive 3D and 2D graphics within any compatible web browser without the use of plug-ins
 - [Minification](https://developer.mozilla.org/en-US/docs/Glossary/minification): The process of removing unnecessary or redundant data without affecting how a resource is processed by the browser
 - [Production Environment](https://dev.to/flippedcoding/difference-between-development-stage-and-production-d0p): An environment that represents the finished website live on the internet.
 Usually this environment prioritizes minification, compression and optimization of assets to produce the best site.
 - [Development Environment](https://dev.to/flippedcoding/difference-between-development-stage-and-production-d0p): An environment that resides locally on your computer where you can test features and code.
 Usually has some mechanism in place to run the project on localhost with live reloading.
 - [Loaders](https://webpack.js.org/concepts/): Community written packages that make it possible to add file types other than .js to webpack's dependency graph building
 - [Regular Expression](https://developer.mozilla.org/en-US/docs/Glossary/Regular_expression): Rules that govern which sequence of character come up in a search.
 (Also known as regex)
-- [Glob](https://gulpjs.com/docs/en/getting-started/explaining-globs): A string of literal and/or wildcard characters used to match filepaths.
-Globbing is the act of locating files on a filesystem using one or more globs.
+- [Glob](https://gulpjs.com/docs/en/getting-started/explaining-globs): A string of literal and/or wildcard characters used to match file paths.
+Globing is the act of locating files on a filesystem using one or more globs.
 - [CommonJS](https://flaviocopes.com/commonjs/): Standard module specification used in Node.js used to break JavaScript programs into smaller more managable pieces called modules. (e.g require(...) is the CommonJS format)
 - [ES Modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules): Standard module specification used/supported by most modern browsers. webpack recognizes both CommonJS and ES Module syntax.
 - [Script defer attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script): Boolean attribute set on script tags that indicates to a browser that the script is meant to be executed after the document has been parsed, but before firing DOMContentLoaded.
 - [Source maps](https://developer.mozilla.org/en-US/docs/Tools/Debugger/How_to/Use_a_source_map): A file that maps from the transformed source to the original source, enabling the browser to reconstruct the original source and present the reconstructed original in the debugger.
 (Babel/transpilation and minification are two examples of processes that transform your code)
 - [Vendor prefixes](https://developer.mozilla.org/en-US/docs/Glossary/Vendor_Prefix): Prefixes specified by browser vendors to enable the use of experimental modern/cutting-edge CSS features.
-Developers should wait to include the unprefixed property until browser behavior is standardized
+Developers should wait to include the un-prefixed property until browser behavior is standardized
 - [Chunk](https://webpack.js.org/guides/code-splitting/): A  name used by webpack to  represents a module of code that is the result code-splitting your program
 - [Linter](https://sourcelevel.io/blog/what-is-a-linter-and-why-your-team-should-use-it): Is a tool that analyzes source code to flag programming errors, bugs, stylistic errors, and suspicious constructs
 - [Compression](https://developer.mozilla.org/en-US/docs/Web/HTTP/Compression): A method used in software development to decrease the size and redundancy of a particular file to make it more compact and efficient to serve over the web.